 “Go to the ant, you sluggard; consider its ways and be wise!
 It has no commander, no overseer or ruler, yet it stores its provisions in summer and gathers its food at harvest” (Proverbs 6:6-8).

 Picture a colony of ants.
 They are always busy marching somewhere.
-Their movement doesn’t seem haphazard but appears filled with purpose and direction.
-If an obstacle appears in their path, they navigate around it and find their way back to the path they were on.
+Their movement doesn’t seem haphazard but instead appears filled with purpose and direction.
+If an obstacle appears in an ant’s path, it navigates around it and finds its way back to the path it was on.

-As the proverb points out, ants store their provisions in the summer when things are plentiful, not in the winter when conditions are unfavorable.
+As the “ant” proverb points out, they store their provisions in the summer when things are plentiful, not in the winter when conditions are unfavorable.
 They work when the opportunity is there.

 Wisdom is further seen in contrast: “I went past the field of a sluggard, past the vineyard of someone who has no sense; thorns had come up everywhere, the ground was covered with weeds, and the stone wall was in ruins.
 I applied my heart to what I observed and learned a lesson from what I saw: A little sleep, a little slumber, a little folding of the hands to rest—and poverty will come on you like a thief and scarcity like an armed man” (Proverbs 24:30-34).